Age of the 119th Congress

 The largest generation for many years in America has been the Boomers, born between 1946 and 1964.
 However, the millennial generation, born between 1981 and 1996, surpassed the Boomers as the largest generation in America.
 How does this compare to generational representation in Congress?

-While Millennials make up nearly 25 percent of the U.S. population, they only account for 12 percent of Congress, which is up significantly compared to 4.8 percent of the 117th Congress.
-In the next election, all Millennials will be old enough to run for Senate.
-Conversely, Boomers account for only 23.7 percent of the general population, and yet 49 percent of all members of Congress belong to the Boomer generation (down from 56.3 percent).
+While Millennials make up nearly 25 percent of the U.S. population, they only account for 16 percent of Congress, which is slightly up compared to 12 percent of the 118th Congress.
+Conversely, Boomers account for only 23.7 percent of the general population, and yet 43 percent of all members of Congress belong to the Boomer generation (down from 49 percent).

 Age of Congress by Party